jgsrty/jgsrty.github.io/docs/music/Coldplay/Viva La Vida.md

 Fell the fear in my enemy's eyes

-Listen as the crowed would sing:
+Listen as the crowd would sing:

 "Now the old king is dead